About us

 Our affiliations

-We are located in Dresden, Germany.
-Our lab is affiliated with the Faculty of Medicine and the Faculty of Computer Science at Technical University Dresden and is part of the Else Kroener Fresenius Center for Digital Health.
-In addition, our group is affilated with the Department of Medical Oncology at the National Center for Tumor Diseases Heidelberg, and the Department of Pathology and Data Analytics, University of Leeds, Leeds, UK.
+Our lab is part of the Faculty of Medicine and the Faculty of Computer Science at TUD Dresden University of Technology, Dresden, Germany.
+In addition, our group is affilated with the Department of Medical Oncology at the National Center for Tumor Diseases Heidelberg, Heidelberg, Germany.

 Our funding

-Since 2019, our research group has received more than 5 million EUR of third-party funding.
+Since 2019, our research group has received more than 6.5 million EUR of third-party funding.
 We are very grateful for this and we are using these funds to push the boundaries of humanity’s knowledge in cancer research.
-Among others, our research is funded by the Else Kroener Fresenius Foundation, the German Cancer Aid (Projects “Max Eder research group” and “DECADE”), the German Federal Ministry of Health (Projects “DEEP LIVER” and “TRANSFORM LIVER”), German Federal Ministry of Education and Research (Projects “PEARL” and “SWAG”), the Innovation Fund of the “Gemeinsamer Bundesausschuss” (Project “Transplant.KI”) and EU Horizon (Projects “ODELIA” and “GENIAL”).
+Among others, our research is funded by the Else Kroener Fresenius Foundation, the German Cancer Aid (Projects “Max Eder research group” and “DECADE”), the German Federal Ministry of Health (Projects “DEEP LIVER”), German Federal Ministry of Education and Research (Projects “PEARL”, “SWAG”, “TRANSFORM LIVER”, “CAMINO” and “TANGERINE”), the Innovation Fund of the “Gemeinsamer Bundesausschuss” (Project “Transplant.KI”), EU Horizon (Projects “ODELIA” and “GENIAL”), the European Commission (ERC Grant “NADIR”) and the National Institute for Health and Care Research (NIHR).

 Mission statement